Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \subsubsection{RPER Sampling Mechanism}

 To enhance the convergence speed and accuracy of the DDPG algorithm in the training process, we adopt a RPER sampling mechanism to sample the experiences from the replay buffer for network update~\cite{Wang2019}.
-Note that RPER sampling mechanism consists of two phase, \textit{i.e.}, defining sampling range and priority-based sampling.
+Note that the RPER sampling mechanism consists of two phases, \textit{i.e.}, defining sampling range and priority-based sampling.

-\textbf{\textit{Defining Sampling Range}}: Considering that more recent experiences in the experience replay buffer are typically more informative than earlier ones, the sampling range can be gradually reduced during the update process and increase the sampling frequency of these recent experiences.
+\textbf{\textit{Defining Sampling Range}}: Considering that more recent experiences in the experience replay buffer are typically more informative than earlier ones, the sampling range can be gradually reduced during the update process, and increase the sampling frequency of these recent experiences.
 Specifically, assume that during the current network update phase, a total of $U$ mini-batch updates are required.
 At the $u$-th update, $1 \leq u \leq U$, the most recent $F_{u}$ experiences are selected from the experience buffer for subsequent sampling, which can be represented as

 where $B_{\rm max}$ is the capacity of the replay buffer, and $\rho \in (0, 1]$ is a parameter that represents the importance given to recent experiences.
 Moreover, $F_{\rm min}$ refers to the minimum value within the range of $F_{u}$.
 It can be observed that this technique allows for frequent sampling of recent experiences while also taking past experiences into account.